Supervising the Multi-Fidelity Race of Hyperparameter Configurations: Introduction

 \begin{itemize} \item We introduce a novel Bayesian surrogate for gray-box HPO optimization.
-Our novel surrogate model predicts the validation score of a machine learning model based on both the hyperparameter configuration, the budget information, and the learning curve. \item We derive a simple yet robust way to combine this surrogate model with Bayesian optimization, reusing most of the existing components currently used in traditional Bayesian optimization methods. \item Finally, we demonstrate the efficiency of our method for HPO and neural architecture search tasks compared to the current state-of-the-art methods in HPO.
-As an overarching goal, we believe our method is an important step towards scaling HPO for DL. \end{itemize}
+Our novel surrogate model predicts the validation score of a machine learning model based on both the hyperparameter configuration, the budget information, and the learning curve. \item We derive a simple yet robust way to combine this surrogate model with Bayesian optimization, reusing most of the existing components currently used in traditional Bayesian optimization methods. \item Finally, we demonstrate the efficiency of our method for HPO and neural architecture search tasks compared to the current state-of-the-art methods in HPO, by outperforming seven strong HPO baselines with a statistically significant margin.
+As an overarching goal, we believe our method is an important step toward scaling HPO for DL. \end{itemize}